keploy/community-blog/cmdidlnsg001402l71dpbf14b.md

 It involves stitching together modules in a controlled staging environment:

 1. **Bootstrapping**:
-    The first step is to initialize the modules under test, while possibly mocking external dependencies if necessary.
+    The first thing that happens is getting the modules under test initialized, possibly even mocking some external dependencies if required.

 2. **Test Execution**:
-    Once bootstrapped, the tester runs scenarios that test interactions such as API requests, events triggered between microservices, or actions initiated through a UI into API requests that make network calls.
+    Once some bootstrapping has commenced, the tester invokes scenarios that prompt interactions, whether that be API requests, events fired between microservices, or actions through a UI that trigger into an API requests that make the request over the network.

 3. **Observation & Logging**:
-    The tester captures granular logs, metrics, and traces, monitoring for issues such as communication breakdowns or data flow inconsistencies.
+    The tester captures very granular logs, metrics, traces, and are normally vigilant for problems such as communication failures, as well as, data flow issues.

 4. **Assertion & Reporting**:
-    Assertions compare actual outcomes with expected results, reporting failures with context to aid debugging.
+    Assertions are used to formally note discrepancies between the "actual" and "expected" outcomes with enough reporting context to help troubleshooting/debugging.

 ### **What Does Integration Testing Involve?**

-* **Interface Contracts**: Validating that each team has a common definition for method signatures, endpoints, and data schemas.
+* **Interface Contracts**: Checking that all teams share a shared understanding of method signatures, endpoints, and data schemas.

-* **Data Flow Validation**: Verifying that data transformation and persistence work correctly across boundaries.
+* **Data Flow Validation**: Checking that data transformation and persistence work correctly across boundaries.

-* **Error & Exception Handling**: Ensuring modules gracefully manage failure upstream and downstream.
+* **Error & Exception Handling**: Ensuring modules handle failure gracefully both up- and down-stream.

-* **Performance & Throughput**: Measuring response time when many components coordinate (optional).
+* **Performance & Throughput**: Measuring response time when a lot of components are coordinating (optional).

 ## What Are the Key Steps in Integration Testing?